AI Audit Logging for LLMs: What You Should Track

 Research shows that identical prompts yield divergent outputs depending on model version, temperature settings, and infrastructure variables.
 Without purpose-built audit logging, organizations cannot reconstruct decisions, demonstrate compliance, or respond to incidents before exposure accumulates.

-In early 2025, the SEC fined 12 firms over $63 million for recordkeeping failures involving electronic communications—a precedent that extends to AI-assisted workflows.
+In early 2025, the SEC fined 12 firms over $63 million for recordkeeping failures involving electronic communications, a precedent that extends to AI-assisted workflows.
 As 62% of enterprises experiment with AI agents and multi-step autonomous systems, the logging challenge compounds: more decision points, more autonomy, and still no standard for what gets captured.
 What follows breaks down exactly what to track, how to structure logs for both operational and regulatory use, and where manual approaches break down.
+Trussed is built to close these gaps from end to end.

 TLDR